Motivic integration and Milnor fiber: Introduction

 Going through a different route, we use the theory of motivic integration for \T-convex valued fields as developed in \cite{Yin:tcon:I}.
 This theory is rich in expressive power and hence can handle all the definable objects in the algebraic environment.
 On the other hand, its expressive power is also its limitation in yielding algebro-geometric information since, in the corresponding categories of definable sets, there are much more morphisms that can cause loss of algebro-geometric data when passing to the Grothencieck rings.
 Nevertheless, it should retain much of the numerical information.

 We work in $\puR$, which is now viewed as a real closed field equipped with both a total ordering and a valuation (or more generally a polynomially bounded \T-convex valued field).
 This structure is expressed in a first-order language $\lan{T}{RV}{}$, which still has two sorts $\VF$ and $\RV$.
 The categories $\TVF_*$, $\TRV[*]$, $\TRES[*]$, etc., are all defined similarly as before.
 Again, there are the canonical isomorphism $\int^T$ in (\ref{sum:narr}) between the Grothendieck rings (this is the so-called generalized Euler characteristic of definable sets in $\puR$), the tensor expression $\ggk \TRES[*] \otimes \ggk \TG[*]$ of $\ggk \TRV[*]$, and the two retractions $\bb E^T_b$, $\bb E^T_g$ in (\ref{sum:narr}).
 The definable sets in the residue field are precisely the semialgebraic sets and hence $\ggk \TRES$ is canonically isomorphic to $\Z$; this is labeled $\chi$ in (\ref{sum:narr}) since it is indeed the semialgebraic Euler characteristic.
-Specializing $Z^1_f(T)$ downwards in (\ref{sum:narr}), we obtain a power series in $\Z \dbra T$, which is understood as a topological zeta function attached to $f$.
-The definable set $\mdl X^{1}_f$ may be approximated by a sequence of semialgebraic sets $\bar F_r$, $r \in \R^+$, whose semialgebraic homology eventually stabilizes.
-The Euler characteristic of this stabilized semialgebraic homology is equal to, on the one hand, $\chi(\bar F_f^+)$ and, on the other hand, $(\chi \circ \bb E^T_{b} \circ \int^T) ([\mdl X_f^{1}])$ and hence $\chi^{BM}(\mathscr S_{f}^1)$.